mbabynames search ✿

 Wilder Kai

-The meaning of Wilder is "noble and strong"; Kai is "sea".
+The meaning of Wilder is "untamed one"; Kai is "sea".
 There is a natural balance between the two.
 Kai (1 syllable) provides a firm close after the longer Wilder.

 Wilder Cole